-NYU Shanghai will continue in the great tradition of universities that combine worldclass research with exceptional teaching.
-Research centers will be focused on Mathematics, Computational Chemistry, Neuroscience, and Social Development.
+NYU Shanghai will continue in the great tradition of universities that combine world-class research with exceptional teaching.
+Research Institutes are focused on Mathematics, Computational Chemistry, Neuroscience, Physics, and Social Development with a Center for Big Data for Society and Business and a Center for Global Asia opening this year.
 Both graduate and undergraduate students at NYU Shanghai will have the opportunity to participate in research opportunities.